Avikam03/cs486/README.md

 where $G_n = \sum_{t = 0}^\infty \gamma^t \cdot r_{n + t}$

 Omitting derivation of gradient^.
 Check Slides for more details.
-Prof. Pascal mentioned in class steps of the derivation aren't that important to understand.
+Prof. Pascal mentioned in class that we don't need to memorize the derivation. steps of the derivation might be a little important to understand.
+TODO go over derivation again

 #### REINFORCE Algorithm